Toni Ulmen: After the War

-After the war, he turned to car racing, taking a second place in his first major sportscar race, the Karlsruhe-Durlach, abroad a BMW 328.
+After the war, Ulmen turned to car racing, taking a second place in his first major sportscar race, the Karlsruhe-Durlach, abroad a BMW 328.
 A year later, in 1947 he was awarded the title of best German sports car driver of the year.

 The 1949 season saw Ulmen win nine races, including the Solituderennen and the DMV Grenzlandringrennen.
 He was won races at München, Nürburgring, Sachsenring and Kölner Kurs.
 He also recorded seven second place that season.
 1950 saw the first Großer Preis von Deutschland after World War II, at the Nürburgring, where he finished fourth in his open-wheel Veritas RS.
 In this car, he also recorded a surprising third place in the Preis der Ostechweiz-Erlen in Switzerland, beaten only by the Scuderia Ferraris of Luigi Villoresi and Roberto Vallone.
 Prior to 1950, there was a ban on German cars and drivers completing in foreign events, after the war.
 He retained his German Champion title, he first won in 1949.

 With victories at Hockenheim, the Schauinsland Hillclimb, and the Grenzlandring, Ulmen was clear champion in the 2-litre Sports Car class.
 He participated in two World Championship Grands Prix in 1952, debuting on 18 May 1952, in the Grosser Preis der Schweiz, but retired due to fuel tank issues.
 He returned for the Großer Preis von Deutschland, where despite his Veritas's power disadvantage compared to his rivals, his finished eighth.
 That season also saw Ulmen win the DMV Grenalandringrennen again.
 During the season, he suffered a heavy crash during a practise session on the Sachsenring from which he escaped almost unscathed.
 He arrived at the final meeting of the 1952 season, the Avusrennen, as leader in the Formula 2 class and 2-litre sport cars.
 On the AVUS, lost a dramatic slipstream battle with fellow Veritas driver, Fritz Rieß, on the penultimate lap.
 This meant both drivers were equal on points, and according to the DMV regulations, Rieß was declared champion, as he had scored the better at the Eifelrennen.
 As consolidation, Ulmen was awarded the Formula 2 title, despite the fact he could take part in this race.
 After that he competed only occasionally in car races.

 Despite his retirement early 1953, Ulmen was soon, albeit briefly, behind the wheel, sharing a Jaguar D-Type with Herman Roosdorp to third place in his only 24-hour endurance race, the 1953 24 Heures de Spa Francorchamps.